callstack/component-docs/README.md

 - Both server + client routing
 - Optimized for mobile screens
 - Improved DX with useful features like hot reload
+- Supports rendering React Components as well as markdown and MDX files
+- Support including markdown from a file reference in markdown files

 ## Non-Goals